Study Shows No Reduction of Plaque With Synthetic HDL-C Injection

 "We are disappointed that low-dose CER-001 did not show a benefit in a patient population at elevated risk for an ACS event," said Nicholls.
 "We will continue to analyze the CARAT data in order to fully understand the study's findings, and we will continue to search for effective therapies targeting residual risk for ACS events."

-Clinical Topics: Acute Coronary Syndromes, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Atherosclerotic Disease (CAD/PAD), ACS and Cardiac Biomarkers, Lipid Metabolism, Nonstatins, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging
+Clinical Topics: Acute Coronary Syndromes, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Atherosclerotic Disease (CAD/PAD), ACS and Cardiac Biomarkers, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging

 Keywords: ACC17, ACC Annual Scientific Session, Acute Coronary Syndrome, Apolipoprotein A-I, Atherosclerosis, Cholesterol, Coronary Angiography, Coronary Artery Disease, Double-Blind Method, Heart Failure, High-Density Lipoproteins, Pre-beta, Kidney Diseases, Lipoproteins, HDL, Liver, Phospholipids, Plaque, Atherosclerotic, Primary Prevention, Sphingomyelins, Triglycerides